 #nano /etc/apache2/mods-enabled/dav_svn.conf ## Uncomment following lines ## <Location /svn> DAV svn SVNParentPath /svn/repos/ AuthType Basic AuthName "Subversion Repository" AuthUserFile /etc/subversion/passwd Require valid-user </Location>

 Step 5.
 Create an account and password for SVN.

-Following commands will add two users for svn.
-It will prompt for users password to be assigned.
+The following commands will add two users for svn.
+It will prompt for users’ passwords to be assigned.

 Step 6.
 Restart Apache2 Server.